turingschool/lesson_plans/ruby_03-professional_rails_applications/assessment.md

 * 1: Developer understands the big-picture, but struggles to put together a strategy
 * 0: Developer struggles to come up with a cohesive problem-solving approach

-### 6. Collaboration

-* 4: Developer actively seeks collaboration both before implementing, while in motion, and when stuck
-* 3: Developer lays out their thinking before attacking a problem and integrates feedback through the process
-* 2: Developer asks detailed questions when progress slows or stops
-* 1: Developer is able to integrate unsolicited feedback but does not really collaborate
-* 0: Developer needs more than two reminders to "think out loud" or struggles to articulate their process

-### 7. Progression
+### 6. Progression

 * 4: Developer is able to implement solutions at the speed of a developer.
 * 3: Developer is able to implement solutions at the speed of a junior developer.
 * 2: Developer is able to implement solutions at the speed of an apprentice.
 * 1: Developer struggles to implement solutions at the speed of an apprentice.
 * 0: Developer is not able to implement basic functionality.

+### 7. Workflow

+* 4: Developer commits every 15 minutes and has 12 commits on the project
+* 3: Developer commits almost every 15 minutes and has 10 commits on the project
+* 2: Developer does not commit regularly and has less than 10 commits on the project
+* 1: Developer has poor git workflow and does not commit regularly
+* 0: Developer does not commit